darius/elv/README.md

 A very basic Lisp + Erlang-style processes, on a virtual machine

-I wrote this many years ago, descended from https://github.com/darius/ichbins, but judged it a dead end.
-It's archived here for your entertainment.
+I wrote this many years ago, descended from [https://github.com/darius/ichbins](Ichbins), but judged it a dead end.
+It's archived here for your entertainment: a very small system combining some aspects of Lisp and Erlang but depending on nothing more than C.

 Undocumented, but these lines should build and run it: